 The prospect of employer matches and large contribution limits can give the 401(k) an edge, but it does have its limitations.
 For instance, companies typically place stricter restrictions around your funds.
 No law states they must allow hardship withdrawals, for example.

-And some plans can involve hefty administration fees and fund expenses that can add up, taking a chunk out of your retirement savings.
+Some plans can charge hefty administration fees while fund expenses can also add up, taking a chunk out of your retirement savings.
 That’s why you should learn everything you need to know about 401(k) fees.
 Generally speaking, though, the larger the company, the lower the fees.

 Bottom Line